 Invitation to comment

-The Competition and Markets Authority (CMA) is required to submit a report to the Secretary of State in accordance with section 44 of the Enterprise Act 2002 by 4 May 2017.
+The Competition and Markets Authority (CMA) was required to submit a report to the Secretary of State in accordance with section 44 of the Enterprise Act 2002 by 4 May 2017.

-The report will include the CMA’s assessment of whether it believes that it is, or may be, the case that this transaction, if carried into effect, will result in the creation of a relevant merger situation under the merger provisions of the Act and, if so, whether the creation of that situation may be expected to result in a substantial lessening of competition within any market(s) in the United Kingdom for goods or services.
+The report includes the CMA’s assessment of whether it believes that it is, or may be, the case that this transaction, if carried into effect, would result in the creation of a relevant merger situation under the merger provisions of the Act and, if so, whether the creation of that situation may be expected to result in a substantial lessening of competition within any market(s) in the United Kingdom for goods or services.

-It will also include a summary of any representations the CMA receives which relate to the public interest consideration specified in the PIIN, national security, and which are or may be relevant to the Secretary of State’s decision.
+It also includes a summary of any representations the CMA received which relate to the public interest consideration specified in the PIIN, national security, and which are or may be relevant to the Secretary of State’s decision.

-To assist with this assessment, the CMA invites comments, in particular, on the competition impact (if any) of the transaction from any interested party.
-These comments should be provided by the deadline set out below to:
+To assist with this assessment, the CMA invited comments, in particular, on the competition impact (if any) of the transaction from any interested party.